Padma Venkatraman (she/her)

 “Books transform us because they let us travel without a ticket – not just to other places and times, but also, into other hearts and minds.
 When we open the pages of a good book, we enter a character’s soul and experience; when we close it, we’re a bit more empathetic.
 I love speaking, listening, sharing, and inspiring others because when we meet, the compassionate and creative magic of story comes alive in a special way.”

-Padma’s latest novel, Born Behind Bars, about a boy learning to fend for himself on the streets of an Indian city and fighting to save his incarcerated mother, is now available for order.
+Padma’s latest novel, Born Behind Bars, about a boy learning to fend for himself on the streets of an Indian city and fighting to save his incarcerated mother, was released to starred reviews in Kirkus, SLJ and Booklist and won the South Asia, Julia Ward Howe, and Nerdy Book Awards and was a Malka Penn Honor book, Parent Magazine Book of the Month and Junior Library Guild Selection.
 A beloved character from The Bridge Home reappears in Born Behind Bars.

 Padma explored rainforests and coral reefs, led diversity efforts at a university, served as chief scientist on ships where she was the only female and only person of color, taught and directed a school in England, obtained a doctorate in oceanography from the College of William and Mary, and conducted environmental engineering research at Johns Hopkins University, before becoming a full-time author.

 When she was nineteen, she left India on her own and is now an American.
-As a first-generation immigrant and a BIPOC woman with an invisible disability, she has been dedicated, for over a decade, to fighting for equity and diversity.
-She is the founder of Authors Take Action and Diverse Verse and two of her poems were recently published in Poetry magazine.
+As an immigrant and a BIPOC woman with an invisible disability, she has been dedicated, for over a decade, to fighting for equity and diversity.
+She is the founder of Authors Take Action and Diverse Verse and her poems have been published in Poetry magazine.

 Follow Padma on Twitter